 - Create innovation capacity by establishing demonstration projects for plastic recycling and industrial redesign by local and Australian industry partnerships.

-The research collaboration will work closely with industry and government stakeholders and will evaluate the economic and policy implications of a circular economy for plastics.
+The research collaboration involves working closely with industry, government and community stakeholders to evaluate the economic and policy implications of a circular economy for plastics in India.

 Related to this page